sagemathinc/cocalc-doc/source/howto/install-python-lib.rst

 * Jupyter notebook running the Sage kernel.
 The version of Sage in the Jupyter kernel selected must match the version of Sage used on the command line to install the package.
 Restart the Jupyter kernel to pick up the newly installed package.

-Encapsulated PIP w/ Jupyter Kernel
+Pipenv with a Jupyter Kernel
 ======================================

 Here, we explain how to setup your own encapsulated Python environment using `pipenv`_.